If you want to grow your healthcare facility, hospital, or treatment center, then these 7 latest healthcare marketing trends will help do just that.

 So without any further ado, let’s take a closer look at the top 7 healthcare marketing trends of 2018 that you can ride to success in 2019!

 People are always on the go with their smartphone nowadays.
 And your patients are no exception.
-In fact, at the end of 2016 a staggering 77% of Americans owned a smartphone.
+In fact, at the end of 2019 a staggering 265.9 millions of Americans owned a smartphone.
 And 58% of those smartphone users used their device to get in touch with medical professionals.

 How did they get in touch with medical professionals?
 It was usually by first searching for healthcare information (62% of smartphone users used their device to lookup healthcare information).